ASmyth18/Quanser-QCar-Cyberiada/README.md

 ## Data Collection and YOLO Retraining

-If you need to retrain the detector (e.g., for the physical stage, to improve traffic light detection, or after environment changes), follow the full pipeline below.
+To retrain the detector (e.g., for the physical stage, to improve traffic light detection, or after environment changes), follow the steps below.

 ### Step 1 - Collect Camera Data